warwickbuilds/whenisthenextspacexlaunch.com/README.md

 ## Releases

 * Planned Featues
-  * Graph API for spacexapi
-  * Local store use
+  * Local storage
   * Only poll api if updates or per period
-  * Items pulled from data.json
-  * Style from style.css
-  * Single Page from index.html
-  * JavaScript to fetch and push items into DOM in app.js
-  * PWA Compatibility
+  * PWA Compatibility and Configuration
-  * Social header tag
-  * Additional Header tags
-  * Icons
-  * apple touch icons
-  * favicon
-  * no js

 * Testing
   * Lighthouse